 (b) In excess of the Contactless Limit, the transaction is deemed authorized by entry of the PIN number on the acceptance terminal.
 Please note that in certain countries contactless transactions with PIN are not available.

 In so far as this is not a result of our negligence, we are not obligated to authorise a transaction where a system problem occurs or events outside our reasonable control arise.
-In addition to that we are not obligated to authorise a transaction where we are concerned about misuse of your Card.
-We shall not be liable to you when a transaction is not authorised in these circumstances and/or if we cancel or suspend use of your Card.
+In addition to that we are not obligated to authorise a transaction where we are concerned about misuse of the Card.
+We shall not be liable to you when a transaction is not authorised in these circumstances and/or if we cancel or suspend use of the Card.

 A Card transaction will be regarded as authorised by you when you authorise the transaction by following the instructions provided by the merchant, retailer or ATM, which may include: